 CONSUMER – PLEASE BE AWARE:

-- Have you contacted by mail (email@example.com) this is Fake Id and trying to Scam on Our Name please don’t reply to them and report to authorities.
+- Have you contacted by mail (email@example.com, firstname.lastname@example.org)?
+It is Fake Id and trying to Scam on Our Name.
+Please don’t reply to them and report them to the authorities.

 - Have you been called by someone claiming you have defaulted on a loan and will face criminal prosecution unless you immediately wire them the money?
 It is probably a scam.